Nilesh2000/twg/README.md

 t.Errorf allows you to tell Go that you have failed a test case.

 When you run `go test`, go is building a binary using all the _test.go files.
 This binary is then executed.
-At the end of the tool, it cleans up the binary and related artifacts
+At the end of the tool, it cleans up the binary and related artifacts.

+File Naming Conventions
+File name must be *_test.go.
+When you do `go build`, the go compiler does not include *_test.go files in the executable binary.
+Typically, you have a source and a source_test.go file.
+This is not mandatory, but its a convention.

+Some Caveats:-
+- `export_test.go` to access unexported variables in external tests.
+- `xxx_internal_test.go` for internal tests.
+- `example_xxx_test.go` for examples in an isolated files.